Neonatal Intensive Care Units (NICUs) are equipped with complex machines and monitoring

 Respirator or mechanical ventilator.
 This machine helps babies who can not breathe on their own or who need help taking

 bigger breaths.
-High frequency ventilators give hundreds of tiny puffs of air to help
+High frequency ventilators give hundreds of very fast puffs of air

-keep a baby's airways open.
-Ventilators can also deliver extra oxygen to the baby.
+to help keep a baby's airways open.
+Ventilators can also deliver extra oxygen to the

 Continuous positive airway pressure (CPAP).
 Through small tubes that fit into the baby's nostrils, called nasal CPAP, this machine

-pushes a continuous flow of air or oxygen to the airways to help keep tiny air passages
+pushes a continuous flow of air to the airways to help keep tiny air passages in the

-in the lungs open.
-CPAP may also be given through an ET tube.
+lungs open.
+CPAP can deliver extra oxygen as well.
+It may also be given through an

 Extracorporeal membrane oxygenation (ECMO).
-This is a special technique for babies with respiratory disease that does not respond
+This is a special treatment for babies with respiratory disease that does not respond

 to maximum medical care.
 With ECMO, blood from the baby's vein is pumped through an